 Middle of Funnel: Automated Outreach and Screening

 Multi-channel automated outreach across email, LinkedIn, and SMS keeps candidates engaged without manual follow-up.
-Pin users see a 48% response rate on automated outreach - significantly above the 18-25% LinkedIn InMail average reported by LinkedIn's own data.
-Higher response rates mean fewer candidates lost to silence in the middle of your funnel.
+Pin delivers 5x better response rates on automated outreach compared to the 18-25% LinkedIn InMail average reported by LinkedIn’s own data.
+Higher response rates mean fewer prospects lost to silence in the middle of your funnel.

 As Rich Rosen, Executive Recruiter at Cornerstone Search, put it: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”